-Before painting, I was a photographer in New York City and London, hired by Andy Warhol, and working on assignment for Vogue, British Elle, Interview, The London Sunday Times Magazine, and others.
-I wanted to capture the female figure and attitude in the form of a personal narrative – a theme that I continued to explore when I began painting and printmaking about .
-I continue to use photography as a inspiration.
+Before painting, I was a photographer in New York City and London for 18 years, hired by Andy Warhol, and working on assignment for Vogue, British Elle, Interview, The London Sunday Times Magazine, Bomb, and others.
+I wanted to capture the female figure and attitude in the form of a personal narrative – a theme that I continued to explore when I began painting and printmaking.

 I see each artwork as part of a whole, similar to a frame from a film.
 The images are figurative, narrative and allegorical.
 It is a visual story created through intuition.
 I paint heroines and animal-heroes who balance feelings of marvel and mystery with a sense of conflict and uncertainty.
 The uncertainty can be internal, or caused by outer violence in the symbolic forms of snipers, goblins, or monsters.
 I have been painting women and girls facing conflict elegantly for about 13 years.
 The women and girls are often on the move, even floating, strong and beautiful.
 There is a wondrous effort in their energy.
 The models are often my teenage daughters, and the inspiration comes from them, my mother, my grandmothers, and my great grandmothers.

 The animals in the images are similar to animal familiars; part of a person’s spirit in animal form.
 This kind of creature is one’s protector, and one protects it in turn.
 Humans are another form of animal, so this close relationship is natural.
 Powerful spirits, the animals help the people survive and fulfill their quest.
 The animals have their own agenda, as well, undefined but potent.
 I hope the viewer will wonder about the relationships between the figures and animals, and she or he may recall vague childhood stories.